 What is Disruptive Mood Dysregulation Disorder?

-Disruptive mood dysregulation disorder (DMDD) is a fairly new diagnosis – first appearing in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
-It’s a childhood condition that’s characterized by severe irritability, anger, and frequent temper outbursts. ¹
+Disruptive mood dysregulation disorder (DMDD) is a fairly new diagnosis, first appearing in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
+It’s a childhood condition characterized by severe irritability, anger, and frequent temper outbursts. ¹

-DMDD begins before the age of 10, but isn’t prevalent in children under 6 and adolescents over 18.
+DMDD begins before the age of ten but isn’t prevalent in children under six and adolescents over 18.
 The most common symptoms of this condition include: ²

 • Angry mood or irritability most of the day